micmejia/bible-dump/NKJV/Luke/Luke 2.md

 Then the shepherds returned, glorifying and praising God for all the things that they had heard and seen, as it was told them. ## Circumcision of Jesus

 ###### 21
-And when eight days were completed [^g]for the circumcision of the Child, His name was called Jesus, the name given by the angel before He was conceived in the womb. ## Jesus Presented in the Temple
+And when eight days were completed for the circumcision of the Child, His name was called Jesus, the name given by the angel before He was conceived in the womb. ## Jesus Presented in the Temple

 ###### 22
 Now when the days of her purification according to the law of Moses were completed, they brought Him to Jerusalem to present _Him_ to the Lord